dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Record**:

-    1. If the runtime type of `v` is not a record type with the same type as the static type of `p`, then the match fails.
+    1. If the runtime type of `v` is not a subtype of the required type of `p`, then the match fails.

     2. For each field `f` in `p`, in source order: